g0v-data/g0v-hackmd-archive/notes/oK_sYxJ8SgizNqO4CX3BMg.md

 provider.addSpanProcessor(new SimpleSpanProcessor(exporter));
 provider.register();
 ```
-In this setting, it is the OTLPTraceExporter, which is set to send trace data through the given URL to Jaeger.
-The spans are processed as soon as they are created by the SimpleSpanProcessor, which in turn sends the spans to Jaeger for storage and visualization without any delay.
+In this setting, it is the `OTLPTraceExporter`, which is set to send trace data through the given URL to Jaeger.
+The spans are processed as soon as they are created by the `SimpleSpanProcessor`, which in turn sends the spans to Jaeger for storage and visualization without any delay.

 When traces are already sent, navigate to the Jaeger UI at http://localhost:16686.
 You are expected to view traces corresponding to the actions performed in your React application.
 After performing a service query in Jaeger UI, you will be able to check the trace details with associated HTTP request spans as well as those custom spans you have created.